 - What matters is the process that led you there, your motivations, and your ability to communicate your intellectual fortitude in a personal and precise manner.

-- After all, this is your intention now.
-After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.
+- After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.

-- Demonstrating to admissions officers that you’re someone who chases your interests in a proactive manner is an efficient and safe way to convey your curiousity.
+- Demonstrating to admissions officers that you’re someone who chases your interests in a proactive manner is an efficient and safe way to convey your curiosity.